google/deepvariant/docs/deeptrio-quick-start.md

 `--gpus 1`. `call_variants` is the only step that uses the GPU, and can only use one at a time. `make_examples` and `postprocess_variants` do not run on GPU.

-For an example to install GPU driver and docker, see [install_nvidia_docker.sh].

 ```
 sudo docker run --gpus 1 \
   -v "${INPUT_DIR}":"/input" \